Outdoor Life Conservation Pledge

 I give my pledge as an American to save and faithfully to defend from waste the natural resources of my country—its soil and minerals, its forests, waters, and wildlife.

 That pledge was chosen in a 1946 contest with western novelist L.L.
 Foreman receiving $3000 for the winning entry.
 The second place prize of $1000 went to biologist Rachel Carson who would years later write Silent Spring.

-The original pledge appears in the 1972 sci-fi movie, Silent Running.
-The film deals with themes of conservation and environmentalism.
-The pledge is featured on Lowell's wall in his quarters.
+The original version of the pledge is shown in the 1972 science-fiction film Silent Running, which prominently involves conservation and environmentalism.